anima-libera/helv/README.md

-Helv is inspired by [FALSE](http://strlen.com/false-language/) and [FORTH](https://www.forth.com/starting-forth/), two intrested languages to anyone intrested in stack-based programming.
+Helv is inspired by [FALSE](http://strlen.com/false-language/) and [FORTH](https://www.forth.com/starting-forth/), two intresting languages stack-based programming languages.

 ## So it is compiled huh?